lydiabower/blog/_posts/2017-05-30-how-the-mortgage-term-affects-cost-of-mortgage.md

 *_Note: This is a simplified example, assuming an interest rate of 3% over the course of the loan.
 In reality, mortgage rates will fluctuate during the lifetime of your loan._

-**Looking for a hassle-free mortgage experience?**
-Get a quick, honest, and fee-free mortgage service from Trussle.
-[Get started here](https://trussle.com/).